 Remember that in stock photography, generic is best.
 “There can’t be any recognizable brands in your photos,” said Legg.
 And photos with people or properties will require a model or property release be signed before selling the photo.

-Help improve the chances of your images selling by using the correct keywords, suggests Snow.
+Improve the chances of your images selling by using the correct keywords, suggests Snow.
 “Think of it like a Google search and all the ways people might search for your image.”

 “Don’t forget that often in addition to photos, microstock sites typically also sell audio and video clips and illustrations,” added Snow.